What is a Credit Union?

 - CU Locator — Locate a credit union near you.

-- @TheNCUA (opens new window) — Stay up-to-date on consumer financial protection issues.
+- @TheNCUA (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) — Stay up-to-date on consumer financial protection issues.

 - NCUA Fraud Prevention Center — Learn about common frauds and scams targeting consumers.